realshouzy/auto-file-sorter/README.md

 ## Contributing

 Contributions are welcome!
 Please create an issue for any suggestions or bug reports.
+While not mandatory, it would be greatly appreciated if you could also consider using the tools listed in the [``dev-requirements``](/dev-requirements.txt) file for linting and formatting purposes.
+By following these guidelines, we can ensure code consistency and maintain high standards throughout the project.

 ## TODO

-Check the [TODO](/TODO.md) file for pending tasks and future improvements.
+Check out the [TODO](/TODO.md) file for a list of pending tasks and future improvements.